 In July, the Canadian Centre teamed up with TELUS to create the Mobile Safety Series.
-The site (mobility.protectchildren.ca) and guide are designed to inform parents/guardians about mobile technology, potential risks and proactive strategies that can be used to help keep youth safety while using their phones.
-Over a million guides have been disseminated to parents of tweens and teens across Canada.
+The website and guide were designed to inform parents/guardians about mobile technology, potential risks and proactive strategies that could be used to help keep youth safe while using their phones.
+Over a million guides were disseminated to parents of tweens and teens across Canada.

 In November, Cybertip.ca released Child Sexual Abuse Images: An Analysis of Websites by Cybertip.ca.
 Supported by Bell, this research report provided an overview of the information received by the tipline, with a particular focus on websites that host child sexual abuse images.
 Nearly 16,000 websites hosted child pornography and close to 5,000 unique images were examined within this report.

-The Door That’s Not Locked, launched in February, is a unique, one-stop-shop for Internet safety information that provides parents, teachers and anyone else interested in keeping kids safe online with the tools and resources they need to do so.
-It has information about what kids are doing online, the risks associated with those activities and important tips and strategies to help keep kids safe.
+The Door That’s Not Locked, launched in February, was a unique, one-stop-shop for Internet safety information that provided parents, teachers and anyone else interested in keeping kids safe online with the tools and resources they needed to do so.
+It had information about what kids are doing online, the risks associated with those activities and important tips and strategies to help keep kids safe.